-This is a placeholder: it returns fixed and largely empty Ring response.
-In a real application, the function could be provided with a database connection or some sort and could perform a query and return the results of that query.
+The above example is a placeholder: it returns a fixed and largely empty Ring response.
+In a real application, the function could be provided with a database connection of some sort and could perform a query and return the results of that query.